kazscape/macos_settings/README.md

     email = your.email@example.com
 ```

+The git role automatically configures **git-delta** as the default pager with Tokyo Night theme for enhanced diff viewing with syntax highlighting and side-by-side display.

 ### AWS
 Manage your credentials in `~/.aws/credentials`.
 This file is ignored by Ansible and Git.
 The `~/.aws/config` file is managed by the Ansible role (`roles/aws/files/config`).